erwanM974/hibou_label/README.md

 In hibou_label there are several queues on which to store the nodes that are next in line to explore.
 Those queues are associated to priority levels.
 The highest priority queue is dequeued first at each step of the algorithm.

+Priority levels are computed according to the user-defined numbers set in the "priorities" option.
+For instance, if ``priorities = [emission=1,loop=-2]``, then the evaluation of actions that are emissions and that exist within a loop will be 1+(-2)= -1.
+Those of emissions outside loops will be 1 and those of receptions outside loops will be 0.

 <img src="./README_images/analysis_command_3.png" alt="analysis command ex2" width="600">